hyperledger/indy-node/smart_contracts/README.md

 > yarn compile
 ```

-The following folders should be generated:
+The following folders should be generated as the result:
 * `artifacts` - completed contract specification
 * `typechain-types` - typescript bindings for contracts
-* `contracts/<contract name's>.json` - generated contracts specification

 ### Run tests